Twig Adventures

 21.5 miles (but only 9 official trail miles), elevation 5750′

-I got an early start so I could take more pictures of the arch.
+I got an early start so I could take more pictures of the nearby arch.
 The light wasn’t as good as the night before but I did manage to catch some of the sunrise.
-We walked a little ways down the road to our cache, which we’d originally intended to leave by Grosvenor arch but couldn’t make it all the way due to the road being muddy, icy, and covered in snow.
-Things had changed greatly since then.
+We walked a little ways down the road to our cache, which we’d originally intended to leave by the arch, but couldn’t make it all the way due to the road being muddy, icy, and covered in snow.
+In retrospect, this was a good thing, since I’ve learned that burying food in the vicinity of people and picnic tables is a recipe for rodent encounters.
+Things had changed greatly in 3 weeks.
 The snow was gone and the road dry and grated.
-Any car could drive it.
+It was passable by about any type of vehicle.

-Stellar and I dug up our bag of food, thankfully undisturbed, and grabbed our water from behind some rocks.
-We brought it all down the road a ways so we could sort it in the sun.
-The wind was blustery, the day starting out in the low 30s.
+We dug up our bag of food, thankfully undisturbed, and located our water from behind some rocks.
+We moved down the road a ways so we could repack in the sun.
+The wind was blustery, with the temps starting in the low 30s.
 At least it was considerably warmer than the morning before.
-Artemis wasn’t a part of our original cache planning but we gave her one of the water jugs, since we had more than enough.
-We hoped to meet a car on the road to take our trash and jugs but no luck, so we just strapped them empty on our packs.
+We hoped to meet a car on the road to take our trash and jugs but had no luck, so we just strapped them empty on our packs.

 We came to Round Valley Draw trailhead and signed the register.
 Only 7 Haydukers were listed before us and of those, I knew 2 were no longer on the trail.
-From nearly 20 at Fable Valley TH to 5.
-Of course, 4 had been just ahead and now 3 were just behind.
 We continued down the wash, coming to a large crack in the earth after a mile.
 This was when our roundabout of the day began.
 I’d read that the initial drop into this legendary slot canyon was now a lot harder due to 100 year flood conditions the fall before.
-A log jam that provided a ramp as well as sand had been washed away, making the drops harder.
+A log jam that provided a ramp as well as rocks and sand had been washed away, making the drops deeper and harder.
 The first was about 10 feet and didn’t look too bad.
-But right after that was another, dark and deep…very difficult to tell just how bad from where we were standing.
-We figured we could make it down the first drop but maybe not back up if we couldn’t get down the second drop.
+But right after that was another, dark and deep and very difficult to tell just how bad from where we were standing.
+I figured I could make it down the first drop, but maybe not back up if I couldn’t get down the second drop.

-With my knee a little tweaked from a weird move I’d made 2 days before, and Stellar’s still on the mend, we decided not to risk it.
+With my knee a little tweaked from a weird move I’d made 2 days before, I decided not to risk it.
 Trailcrew (another Hayduker and very competent thru-hiker of other trails) had reported a side entrance farther down, but I couldn’t remember if he’d noted the left or right side.
-The left looked the most logical so we began following along the top of the rent in the earth, as it silently pulled us towards it.
-Such gaping holes create their own special gravity.
+The left seemed the most logical, so we began following along the top of the rent in the earth, as it silently pulled us towards it.
+Such gaping holes created their own special gravity.
 The crack became bigger and bigger and we had to climb ever higher to escape its orbit.
 I spied a side canyon on the map that might go all the way down, just past the confluence with Hackberry Canyon, coming in from the north.

-After only a few minutes, Artemis and then Stellar arrived.
-Stellar asked Artemis how long she’d been waiting for us and of course I felt inclined to set him straight that I’d been the first to arrive.
-I was feeling pretty hurt by the many misunderstandings of the day.
-He was surprised that I could have made it back first, but then again, so was I. We deliberated again on trying the slot but Artemis’s eye was hurting, probably scratched by a grain of sand.
-She taped a patch over it, resulting in no peripheral vision…not good for downclimbing into slots.
-I didn’t really want to chance it either.
-We had another option, which we should have considered from the get go.
-We could go further down the road to the beginning of Hackberry Canyon, which was ultimately our goal anyway.
+After only a few minutes, Tom arrived, obviously surprised to see me there.
+We didn’t speak further on the matter.
+Fortunately we had another option, which we should have considered from the get-go.
+If we went further down the road to the beginning of Hackberry Canyon, ultimately our goal anyway, the upper canyon was reported to be very easy and non-technical.
 So we walked the 1.5 mile road from the trailhead back to the main road, arriving at the same point we’d been some 7 hours before.
 All told, it was about an 11 mile round trip going nowhere.
-But you can’t say we didn’t try.
+But you can’t say we didn’t try!
 Well, I did feel rather defeated that we didn’t investigate the drops further, but they did look a bit sketch.
-This was the first instance where my skills really weren’t up to par for this route, which in turn, negatively affected the others.
-It resulted in another split, a break in our original pact, and concern on my part about where things were headed.
-Looking back on it, it was a pretty pivotal moment in the whole thru-hike, one that would ultimately shake my confidence in being able to complete the route.
+This was the first instance where my skills really weren’t up to par for this route, and it did shake my confidence quite a bit.
+But another lesson I should have learned from this situation was that there were other options, and success was all about being prepared and knowing what the other options were.

 We walked the main road for another few miles and at least were able to flag down a nice couple from Oregon to take our jugs and trash.
-They offered us a ride to Tropic but we were pretty hellbent on finally getting into the canyon and back on track.
+They also offered us a ride to Tropic, but I was pretty hellbent on finally getting into the canyon and back on track at that point.
 We turned off on a jeep road which brought us all the way to the mouth of Hackberry.
-We didn’t have any beta on this alt and so didn’t know what to expect.
+I didn’t have much beta on this alt and so I didn’t know what to expect.
 Thankfully, the wash into the canyon was a cakewalk!
 The sand was very compact and flat and the canyon walls just tight enough to be pretty awe-inspiring.
-I was very pleased with the final result of the day, making it pretty easy to forget our earlier struggles…at least for the time being.
+I was very pleased with the final result of the day, making it easy to forget our earlier struggles…at least for the time being.

 We made camp right at the confluence of Hackberry and Round Valley Draw.
 This way we could go on a side trip up RVD in the morning, to cover what we’d missed.
 It was a very nice campsite…no water but flat and scenic.
-We didn’t get very far down the official trail this day…just 9 miles, but I guess we made up some of the missed miles due to the the alternate we took out of Escalante.
-We still had plenty of food and water, all was fine for now.
+We didn’t get very far down the official trail this day…just 9 miles, but I guess we made up for the time ‘wasted’ by taking the alternate out of Escalante.
+We still had plenty of food and water and were in no rush.

 Leave a Reply